 Exactly what is resin?

-This happens when you add a hardener (two-part systems) or it is exposed to UV light (UV resin).
-When the reaction starts, the resin molecules bind together to from long chains of molecules.
-The important part here is this is what causes the liquid to harden.
+This happens when you add a hardener (two-part systems) or expose it to UV light (UV resin).
+When the reaction starts, molecules bind together from long chains of molecules.
+This is what causes the liquid to harden.

-Why use it?
+Why use resin?

-Unpublished Blog Posts of Resin Obsession, LLC © 2020 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2022 Resin Obsession, LLC